Native vs. hybrid vs. PWA application: choosing the best option in 2026

 In many cases, the best choice isn't set in stone.
 A company might start with a PWA for testing purposes, then migrate to a hybrid application once its use case is confirmed.
 Another might launch a cross-platform version, then reserve native development for very specific modules.
 The key is to avoid the initial waste of money, the kind that locks the product into an unsuitable architecture.

-Would you like to get a detailed quote for a mobile application or website?
+Would you like a detailed quotation for a mobile application or a website?

 Our team of development and design experts at DualMedia is ready to turn your ideas into reality.
 Contact us today for a quick and accurate quote: contact@dualmedia.fr